donvoorhies/d3c/README.md

 <h2>Introducing the d3c - and first of all: what it is NOT...</h2>
 <p>Let's get the facts straight first: the d3c-controller is NOT a standalone (neither software- or hardware-based) MIDI (DJ-)controller!</p>
-<p>The d3c-controller is - however - a template made for and to be run on TouchOSC's (IMHO) excellent app-software for iOS and Android by hexler.net, which enables a modular OSC and MIDI control surface for (currently in this case - and for now) iPads and Android-based 10.1 tablets, intended to control Ableton for DJ-usage and -purposes!</p>

 <h3>"TL;DR -Cut to the chase: So the d3c-controller is then a what...?"</h3>
-<p>In short: the d3c-controller is a template intended to run on-/with TouchOSC's app, thus turning an iPad or Android-tablet into a DJ-mixer, from where one can PFL-, launch-/stop- and mix tracks on Ableton via MIDI, as if it was a "regular" hardware-controller.
+<p>The d3c-controller is a template made for - and to be run on - TouchOSC's (IMHO) excellent app-software for iOS and Android by hexler.net, which enables a modular OSC and MIDI control surface for - in this case and for now - iPads and Android-based 10.1 tablets, intended to control Ableton for DJ-usage and -purposes, thus turning an iPad or Android-tablet into a DJ-mixer, from where one can PFL-, launch-/stop- and mix tracks on Ableton via MIDI, as if it was a "regular" hardware-controller!
 Furthermore, you can also set/adjust/change the set's current-running BPM on-the-fly, and there's also a three-band EQ including kill-buttons for each band, too (note: only implemented on the expanded-version of the template).</p>
-<h3>Here's a short demonstration:</h3>
-<p><video src="https://don.voorhies.dk/wp-content/uploads/2017/10/dee3_controller.mp4?_=1" controls></video></p>
-<p>(Sorry about this video's quasi-crappy sound...)</p>

 <p>Now - let's move on...</p>